MFA Forum: The Investor Sessions

 Elizabeth M. Hewitt, Chief Investment Officer, Senior Vice President, Alfred P. Sloan Foundation

 Elizabeth Hewitt joined the Alfred P. Sloan Foundation in 2015 as Chief Investment Officer and Senior Vice President.
 As Chief Investment Officer, Hewitt is responsible for managing the Foundation’s endowment, including asset allocation strategy, fund manager selection, risk analysis, portfolio performance evaluation, and liquidity management.
-Prior to joining the Foundation, Hewitt was Managing Director of Public Investments at the Robert Wood Johnson Foundation where she selected and monitored investments with managers, helped set asset allocation policy, and contributed to overall portfolio management.
+Prior to joining the Foundation, Hewitt was Managing Director of Public Investments at the Robert Wood Johnson Foundation where she selected and monitored investments with managers, participated on the institutions risk assessment committee and contributed to overall portfolio management.
 Earlier in her career, Hewitt was a Senior Vice President for Lazard Asset Management (2001-2006), a Hedge Fund Analyst for The Torrey Funds (1999-2001), and a Wealth Management Associate for the U.S. Trust Corporation (1998-1999).
 She holds an MA from the University of St. Andrews, Scotland.
-She is a Trustee of The Cary Institute of Ecosystem Studies, Millbrook NY and a member of the Investment Committee for The Madeira School, McLean VA and the Berkshire Taconic Community Foundation, Sheffield MA.
+She is a Trustee of The Cary Institute of Ecosystem Studies, Millbrook NY and a member of the Investment Committees for The Madeira School, McLean VA and the Berkshire Taconic Community Foundation, Sheffield MA.

 David Villa, Executive Director, Chief Investment Officer, State of Wisconsin Investment Board